Allure Ragdolls

 The Ragdoll breed was officially recognized by cat associations in the 1970s.
 Over time, their popularity soared, and today, they are one of the most sought-after cat breeds worldwide.
 Organizations such as The International Cat Association (TICA) and the Cat Fanciers’ Association (CFA) have helped solidify their status as a premier breed.

-A Breed With a Legacy
+A a Legacy

 Ann Baker’s vision for the Ragdoll has grown into a worldwide phenomenon.
 These cats are cherished not only for their beauty but also for their affectionate and adaptable nature.
 Whether they’re lounging on a sofa, playing with toys, or cuddling with their families, Ragdolls continue to bring joy to homes across the globe.